Daniel J. Frey

 Grateful that we are allowed to exist.

-By white racist men in the white racist world, in white racist pulpits, in white racist places of power.
+To White racist men in the White racist world, in White racist pulpits, in White racist places of power.

 They want us all to be grateful to them forever.